23 Exercise Statistics & Facts to Get You Moving in 2022

 (Mayo Clinic Proceedings)

-Exercise statistics of 2020 reveal some fascinating data.
+Exercise statistics from 2020 reveal some fascinating data.
 Namely, one study of 295,917 participants discovered that high physical activity reduced the risk of adiposity (a medical condition of being severely overweight or obese) when using a body fat percentage.
 However, the said association was weaker when using a body mass index.

 4. Adults aged 18 to 64 ought to engage in at least 150 minutes of moderate exercise weekly.